rohinimuralidharan/dx_denovo/docs/containerization/openshift_cf192andlater.md

-# Deploying DX CF192 and later release Containers to Red Hat OpenShift \| HCL Digital Experience
+# Deploying DX CF192 and later release Containers to Red Hat OpenShift

 Learn how to deploy HCL Digital Experience \(DX\) 9.5 DX CF192 and later release Containers using the Red Hat OpenShift platform.